fossabot/kubectl-multi/README.md

 # SecureNomad/kubectl-multi

-A Google Cloud Build image that can be used to run a kubectl command in each zone that contains a kubernetes cluster.
+A Google Cloud Build image that can be used to run a kubectl command in each zone that contains a Kubernetes cluster.
 Templating is supported to allow for zones to be used for things like hostnames.
+I built this as a way to use Google Cloud Build to deploy to multiple clusters in a project without having to set up Kubernetes Cluster Federation.

 ## How to use